tubaxenor/Scissors/README.md

 Scissors(wip)
 ========

-Cut the crap, finding what is really matter in a given url
+Cut the crap, finding what really matters in a given url

 Requirements
 ========